LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

      since the transcript forms must be received first by Loyola and sent off again to Educational Perspectives.
 #.
 International students (with the exception of U.S. citizens or permanent residents)
-     must have their English certified *before* any kind of admission.
+     must have their English tested *before* any kind of admission.
+There are different routes depending on the results.

-     *Informally* the Graduate Program Director (GPD)
-     is happy to look at an application that is complete except for the English requirement, and let you know if you should expect the GPD's recommendation for admission, *after* an
-     official passing English result is provided.
-     Later, the Graduate School Dean's approval is still needed for final admission.

-     There is *no* official "conditional admission" before an official passing English score is received.

-     The Loyola Graduate School accepts just two approaches to the English requirement, and a few explicit exceptions:
+     The Loyola Graduate School accepts just three approaches to the English requirement, and a few explicit exceptions:

      *   The usual way is to earn at least